 Avila has the most beautiful city walls of anywhere in Spain and is an essential stop if you're visiting central Spain.
 However, there isn't so much to do there so trying to fill a whole day in Avila would be tough.
-Bearing this in mind, I would suggest visiting Avila in one of the following ways:
+Bearing this in mind, we suggest visiting Avila in one of the following ways:

-Visiting Avila and Segovia As a Combined Trip from Madrid
+Visiting Avila and Segovia as a Combined Trip from Madrid

 The problem with visiting two cities in one day is that you need to get your logistics spot on.
 To make all of your connections can make the whole trip more hassle than it's worth, in which case a guided tour can be a perfect way to take the stress out of joining all the dots.